What is Lead Generation?

 How to Generate Leads Using Social Media

 Social media has gone through various evolutionary phases over the last decade.
 Originally debuted as networking platforms, platforms like Facebook & LinkedIn have become remarkable lead generation utilities.
-In today’s time, social media pages or channels on different platforms are crucial for generating leads and ultimately improving RoI.
-This is why using LinkedIn for B2B marketing has become a new norm.
+In today’s time, social media pages or channels on different platforms are crucial for generating leads and ultimately improve ROI.
+This is why using LinkedIn for B2B lead generation has become a new norm.
 The following tips can enable you to leverage social media to generate and nurture leads.

 - Use trending or relevant hashtags – Relevant hashtags can help your social media audience find or recall your products, offers, or campaigns.
 Apart from improving your reachability, hashtags are essential to improve brand identity.